 2. Physical intimacy is down

 The importance of sex in relationships cannot be underestimated.
-Not only has sex become both infrequent and monotonous, but all the little things such as a forehead kiss when you come home, holding hands while walking and so on just don’t happen anymore.
+Not only has sex become both infrequent and monotonous, but all the little things such as a forehead kiss or a hug when you come home, holding hands while walking, cuddling in bed, and so on just don’t happen anymore.
 Or if they do, it’s so absent-minded, it may as well not happen at all.
 Looks like your relationship could use a sexy little boost.

 Effective communication, as we all know, is the cornerstone of all healthy relationships.
-If you’re unable to strike up a conversation with your partner or talk to them about both the significant and banal things going on in your life, you’re looking at one of the signs of a boring relationship and it’s time to try and overcome communication problems in your relationship.
+If you’re unable to strike a conversation with your partner or talk to them about both the significant and banal things going on in your life, you’re looking at one of the signs of a boring relationship.
+It’s time to try and overcome communication problems in your relationship.

 4. You wonder if you still like your partner

 Every relationship gets boring after a point.
 There are always times when we wonder just what we see in our partners, but if you’re constantly thinking about whether or not you even like them anymore, or whether there are any feelings left, chances are you’re probably bored in your relationship.